Most website owners don’t think about backups until the moment they really need one.

 The next step is to create a backup of your WordPress blog or website and save it to Dropbox.

-To start, you’ll need to go to Duplicator Pro » Backups from the WordPress admin panel and click the ‘Add New’ button.
+To start, go to Duplicator Pro » Backups from the WordPress admin panel and click the ‘Add New’ button.

-Then, you can name your backup package.
-You can also use the dynamic tags to automatically name your backup using a format like the date, time, and your site title, for example.
+Then, name your backup package.
+You can also use the dynamic tags to automatically name your backup using a format like the date, time, and your site title.

-In this panel, Duplicator will also give you the option to select a template.
-We recommend keeping it as ‘Unassigned’ because it will keep the settings from the last scan/build.
+In this panel, Duplicator will also let you select a template.
+We recommend keeping it as ‘Unassigned’ to preserve the settings from the last scan/build.

-Here, you need to select ‘Dropbox’ as the storage option to store your WordPress backup.
+Here, select ‘Dropbox’ as the storage option to store your WordPress backup.

 You can also change the ‘Backup’ settings before backing up your site.
 By default, the plugin will package your site’s content, plugins, themes, databases, and all other files.